daoch4n/qa-bot-gemini/README.md

     - Secret: the API key you just got from https://aistudio.google.com/
 - It will automatically run on every pull request creation , update and reopen
 - Detailed review feedback will be generated on completion with `Resolve conversation` button along with AI-actionable JSON report auto-commited to your repo `/reviews/` folder
-- Also uses JSON file in question to load previous comments from last run for better context
 ### (Optional) If you want it to comment as cute white robot:
 - Install https://github.com/apps/zen-ai-qa on your acc or repo
 - From repo page on Github go to `Settings` -> `Secrets and variables` -> `Actions`